-After processing the low frequency sub-band and the high frequency sub-band according to the method given in Sections 2.2 and 2.3, the inverse wavelet transform can be used to obtain the luminance component Y after the texture detail is enhanced.
+Sect.
+2.2 and 2.3, the inverse wavelet transform can be used to obtain the luminance component Y after the texture detail is enhanced.
 By synthesizing the luminance component Y and the chrominance components Cb and Cr into an RGB format, a seismic section image with enhanced texture details can be obtained.

-15 3.
-Experimental results and analysis
+3 Experimental results and analysis

-In order to verify the effectiveness of the proposed algorithm, we selected two representative enhancement algorithms, wavelet enhancement (Sakellaropoulos et al., 2003) and bilateral filtering enhancement (Farbman et al., 2008).
+In order to verify the effectiveness of the proposed algorithm, we selected two representative enhancement algorithms: wavelet enhancement (Sakellaropoulos et al., 2003) and bilateral filtering enhancement (Farbman et al., 2008).